Panakotta00/FicsIt-Networks-Repository/Packages/ExamplePackage/README.md

 # Example Package
 This is an example package showcasing different options available to packages.
-This Package in particular is an single EEPROM Package.
+This package in particular is a single EEPROM package.

-The package is also useful as a tempalte for new packages.
+The package is also useful as a template for new packages.